Assassin-1234/AIML-chatbot/readme.md

 - Religion
 - Personality Types

+## Feel free to submit new AIML files in a PR!

 # 🌟Star if you like the bot, join our [support server](https://discord.gg/Z4ebH8PXeA) for any kind of support!